AutoScout24/autostacker24/readme.md

 $ autostacker24 validate --template /path/to/template.json
 ```

-To see the outcome after AutoStacker preprocessed your template;
+To see the outcome after AutoStacker24 preprocessed your template;

 ```
 $ autostacker24 preprocess --template /path/to/template.json